kyma-project/kyma/components/function-controller/design/scaling_functions.md

 Initially, the Serverless API supported the `spec.ScaleConfig` field only.
 The workflow was as follows:
 - Function resources were defaulted to min/max replicas = 1
 - If you set a different scaling config, Function Controller created HPA resources with the user-defined min/max values.
-- The HPA resource target ref will be the Function runtime deployment.
+- The HPA resource target ref was the Function runtime deployment.
 - The Function controller will not enforce the runtime deployment `spec.Replicas` any more and it will be handled by the HPA resources.